Skip to content

 What if I have an ongoing complaint, dispute or claim?

-Any complaint or claim (including claims under section 75 of the Consumer Credit Act 1974 and chargebacks) that relates to Sainsbury’s Bank Credit Card accounts that haven’t transferred to NatWest will continue to be managed by Sainsbury’s Bank.
+Any complaint or claim (including claims under section 75 of the Consumer Credit Act 1974 and chargebacks) that relates to Sainsbury’s Bank Credit Card, Loan and Savings accounts that haven’t transferred to NatWest will continue to be managed by Sainsbury’s Bank.
 You can get in touch with us about your complaint or claim by emailing us at contactus@sainsburysbank.co.uk.

 Any legal proceedings (i.e. before the courts) or pre-action steps (e.g. letters of claim or similar) will also continue to be managed by Sainsbury’s Bank.